 Real-Time Guidance is proven to exponentially reduce the initial training time, an instant money-saver for you.
 Take it from Accelerated Receivables Solutions.
 Balto shaved their new agent ramp time from four weeks down to two.
 What’s more, Balto’s Real-Time Coaching solution allows their managers to spend less mining calls for coaching opportunities and more time building new training and quality assurance programs.

 It’s also a game-changer for your new agent who’s feeling the pressure to shine.
 They don’t have to memorize scripts or feel flustered when thrown a curveball, as Real-Time Guidance virtually holds their hand.

 Employees who feel valued are more likely to remain on the team.
 Encouraging ideas and participation from everyone in your organization goes a long way toward longevity.

 There are many ways to accomplish this, starting with an open-door policy for ideas and suggestions.
+If your workforce is made up of a variety of generations, you must understand the different tactics to motivate Millennial and Gen-Z call center agents.
 Fostering a team atmosphere with regular collaboration on scripts and best practices is good for business, and employee-run advocacy groups can provide a sense of unity and empowerment.

 6. Celebrate Individual and Team Achievements